leaflabs/leaflabs-docs/source/hardware/maple-mini.rst

 USART Pin Map
 ^^^^^^^^^^^^^

-The Maple RET6 Edition has three serial ports whose pins are broken out to headers (also known as :ref:`USARTs <usart>`).
-They communicate using the pins summarized in the following table:
+The Maple Mini has three serial ports (also known as :ref:`USARTs
+<usart>`).
+They communicate using the pins summarized in the following
+table:

 .. csv-table::
    :header: Serial Port, TX, RX, CK, CTS, RTS